cobragroup/amplitude-chimera-epilepsy/README.md

 - `FigSM2-13.py`: Script to generate all figures of the supplementary materials.
 Usage: `python FigSMx.py`.

 ## Acknowledgments
 We acknowledge SWEC-ETHZ iEEG Database as primary source of input data for this work.
+See the paper for further information on supporting funding agencies and academic institutes.

 ## Contact
 Please contact the corresponding author for any questions on the investigation.